theguly/iris-doc-src/docs/development/modules/quick_start/processor.md

     pass
 ```

-That's it !
+That's it!
 Actually this class is not doing anything right now.
 We'll need to add a few methods to register our hook later.

 But first we need to indicate to IRIS what is our main interface class.
 Remember, there is no convention restriction, so IRIS has no way to know which class it should instantiate to call our module.